-Pairing feasibility analysis with demand projections allows an understanding of the overall scale of the economics of housing development, and the incentive needed to support the production of the housing necessary to meet demand over the next 10 to 15 years.
+Pairing feasibility analysis with demand projections allows an understanding of the overall scale of the economics of housing development, and the incentive needed to support housing production to meet demand over the next 10 to 15 years.

 The graphic to the right summarizes the feasibility gap and demand calculations for housing types that, on average, require public subsidy to support development.
 The examples on this page are slightly different than those on the previous pages because these are intended to reflect all areas of the city, not just specific focus areas.
+For instance, the gap for multifamily is larger than on pages 59 and 63 because a substantial portion of the need is for very low income units, which require a larger gap subsidy to produce.

 The calculations also assume that, by meeting the demand noted, most households in Topeka would not be cost burdened.
 Assuming a 10-year production period, a total of \$53 million is needed each year to produce an equitable housing stock.
 The current city budget for housing programs, which include housing production, vouchers, and funding for partners, is nearly \$7 million per year.
 This number does not include what private developers spend to produce housing, or what is raised from other sources for ongoing initiatives from other providers, like Habitat for Humanity, Cornerstone of Topeka, Topeka Housing Authority, Catholic Charities, Community Action, Inc., and others.
-Still, the fact that the need is so great indicates that the combined efforts of the city and these organization is not enough to meet demand.
+The combined efforts of the city and these organizations is not enough to meet demand.